AN-Datasurfer/data_analysis/README.md

-# Goal of this repoitory to play with Python functionality and leave a notes to what i have done
+# The goal of this repository is to experiment with Python's functionality while documenting my progress through notes and explanations.
+It serves as a space for hands-on learning, testing different concepts, and refining my skills.
+Additionally, this repository is meant to showcase my knowledge through practical projects, demonstrating my ability to apply Python in real-world scenarios.